 - The MMU recommends that PJM market rules require the fuel type be identified for every price and cost schedule and PJM market rules remove nonspecific fuel types such as other or co-fire other from the list of fuel types available for market participants to identify the fuel type associated with their price and cost schedules.
 (Priority: Medium.
 First reported 2015.
+Status: Adopted, 2019.) - The MMU recommends that PJM allow generators to report fuel type on an hourly basis in their offer schedules and to designate schedule availability on an hourly basis.
+(Priority: Medium.
+First reported 2015.
 Status: Partially adopted.) - The MMU recommends that PJM continue to enhance its posting of market data to promote market efficiency.
 (Priority: Medium.
 First reported 2005.
-Status: Partially adopted.) - The MMU recommends that PJM clearly define the criteria for operator approval of RT SCED cases used to send dispatch signals to resources, and for pricing, to minimize operator discretion and implement a rule based approach.
+Status: Partially adopted.)

+• The MMU recommends that PJM clearly define the criteria for operator approval of RT SCED cases used to send dispatch signals to resources and for pricing, to minimize operator discretion and implement a rule based, scheduled approach.
 (Priority: High.
-New recommendation.
+First reported 2018.
 Status: Not adopted.)